bnbuckler/program-guides/_prog-mgmt/2_stakeholders.md

 ICAM programs are large, complex initiatives that often span across several agency bureaus/components; as such, it is critical to define the program objectives, boundaries, and stakeholders early in the planning process.

-The following tables provide an overview of many agency-level stakeholders within an agency- level ICAM program.
+The following tables provide an overview of many agency-level stakeholders within an agency's ICAM program.
 The table is not intended to be an exhaustive list of agency-level stakeholders for all federal organizations, but rather to highlight the most common groups that are involved in or impacted by ICAM implementations.

 <br>